 The Privacy Protection Authority (PPA), within the Israeli Ministry of Justice, is the Israeli privacy regulator.
 The PPA is responsible for enforcing the PPL and has investigative powers in relation to violations of the PPL and the Data Security Regulations, including on issues relating to the cybersecurity of databases containing personal data.
 The PPA engages both in proactive investigation of data breaches and in responsive investigation amid complaints.
 Since the data breach notification obligation took effect in May 2018, most data security incidents are detected and reported by information security researchers and "white hat hackers".
-According to the 2019-20 biennial report, the PPA received a total of 220 reports of data security incidents in 2019 and 2020, 105 of which were investigated by the PPA.

-The Banking Supervision Department within the Bank of Israel is responsible, among other issues, for enforcing the data breach rules relating to cybersecurity incidents at banks and credit card companies.
+The Banking Supervision Department within the Bank of Israel is responsible for enforcing the data breach rules relating to cybersecurity incidents at banks and credit card companies, among other things.
 The Supervision Department conducts audits at banks, and initiates investigations upon information provided to it by banking institutions, or on its own accord.